Please send all completed applications to firstname.lastname@example.org

 As part of the Offender Personality Disorder (OPD) pathway, Penrose will be providing supported accommodation for 12 men and 4 women across three residential sites in Lambeth, Lewisham and Redbridge.
 Working in partnership with NHS England and HMPPS and receiving referrals from the National Probation Service, we will support men and women in the pathway being released from prison, secure healthcare settings or moving on from Approved Premises.
 Our 24-hour service will provide far more than a roof over people’s heads; it will offer a base for a range of 1-1 and group interventions, delivered by our teams and by external partners, that will equip residents with the skills and confidence to move on safely into independent living.

 This is an exciting opportunity to make a real difference supporting some of the most complex people in the criminal justice system and helping make communities safer.
 We are looking for experienced staff who have the skills and ability to support and engage residents with a non-judgemental attitude within an enabling environment.

-Your role will be based in either Lambeth, Lewisham or Redbridge supported housing accommodation sites with possibility to work across locations.
+Your role will be based in Redbridge supported housing accommodation sites with possibility to work across locations.

 - To be creative in involving the service users in meetings which ensures they remain at the centre of the discussion and make choices and decisions.